aaltarazi98/aaltarazi98/README.md

 Welcome to my github profile!
 I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
 Please learn more about me, my skills, and projects by reading below!

 ## About Me 🦄
-I really enjoy soaking in new technologies and integrating them into my stack with every project I make.
-Everything I build is something I want to build, not something I read about in a medium article or saw a tutorial on while browsing YouTube.
-I am passionate about my projects and enjoy giving them detail down to the molecular level.
-I've stuck through every project from the very first `git init`, the challenges of integrating a new technology, all the way to the final stage of connecting its parts online.
+I enjoy learning new technologies for my projects.
+My projects are built with passion, and I enjoy giving them detail down to the molecular level.
+There is dedication is behind every project from git init all the way to connecting its client, server, and database online.
 Although I am continuously improving my projects, the difference between each is a testament to how much I learned over time.

-I like first taking a barebones/lower-level approach to building things to get a fundamental understanding of how they work.
-This gives me the necessary foundation to implement tools and libraries and understand how they work and how much time & effort they can save.
-This approach has taken me from building simple HTML & CSS pages to looking at hosting my full stack applications anywhere from Heroku to AWS Amplify.
+A barebones/lower-level approach is how I learn best.
+This gives the foundation to implement tools and libraries, understand how they work, and appreciate how much time they save.
+This applies to both development and operations.

-I am always engaging with the programming community to learn and educate others when I can.
-This allows me to pick up on best practices and reinforce my knowledge by explaining it to others.
-You can find me browsing around r/reactjs, r/node, and even r/webdev asking AND answering questions.
+I like to engage with the programming community to learn and educate others.
+This allows me to pick up on best practices and reinforce my knowledge by teaching it.
+You can find me browsing the many programming forums answering and asking questions.

-From my construction management and engineering background, I’ve gained a lot of skills that help me stand out as a leader and improve my quality of work as an engineer.
-I have demonstrated experience in people & team management, working closely with clients, multitasking in fast paced environments, taking an engineered approach to solve problems, and staying on top of project schedules and budges.
-I can leverage these skills in my software projects because they are crucial for timely delivery of quality client-focused products in team environments.
+My skillset helps me stand out as a leader and improve my quality of work as an engineer.
+I have demonstrated experience in management, working with clients, engineering to solve problems, and staying on top of project schedules and budges.
+These skills are crucial for timely delivery of quality products in team environments.

 ## Projects 👓
 Check out my project demo's below: